 Meditation

 I’m an avid reader and there are quite a few books that have made me completely restructure my life and thinking.
 This is a relatively new phenomenon.
-It is only when I started facing a lot of uncertainty and conflict that I started to read and think more seriously and let what I read change m . . .
+It is only when I started facing a lot of uncertainty and conflict that I started to read and think more seriously and let what I read c . . .
 Read more

 Repetitive thoughts